isabella232/experience-manager-headless-adaptive-forms.en/help/create-and-publish-a-headless-form.md

 ---
-title: AEM Headless adaptive forms Overview
+title: Create and Publish a Headless Form with Adobe Experience Manager Adaptive Forms | Step-by-Step Guide
-description: Overview for AEM Headless adaptive forms.
+description: Learn how to create and publish a headless form using Adobe Experience Manager's adaptive forms in this step-by-step guide.
+Discover the benefits of going headless and streamline your form creation process today.
+Start building dynamic, responsive forms that work seamlessly across devices with Adobe Experience Manager Headless Adaptive Forms
 hide: no
 exl-id: cd7c7972-376c-489f-a684-f479d92c37e7
 ---

-# Getting Started {#introduction}
+# Create and Publish a Headless Form {#introduction}

 Starting with Headless adaptive forms is quite easy and quick.
 Clone the ready-made React project, install the dependencies, and run the project.
 You have a Headless adaptive form integrated in a React App up and running.
 You can use the sample react project to build and test Headless adaptive forms before deploying it in a production environment.
 Let's start: